 Salmon, A.K., Gangotena, M.V. & Melliou, K. (2018).
 Becoming globally competent citizens: A

 learning journey of two classrooms in an interconnected world.
-Early Childhood Education J. 46.
-301-312.
+Early Childhood Education Journal.
+46. 301-312.
 DOI: 10.1007/s10643-017-0860-z.

 These researchers from Florida International University, St Patrick’s Episcopal Day School (Washington, DC), and University of Western Macedonia (Greece) adopted Harvard Project Zero’s Out of Eden Learn project for kindergarteners in Florida and Greece.
 Students were given practices to cultivate attentive listening, exchange stories, and reflect on connections to others.
 Through these practices, the global competencies of perspective-taking and cognitive engagement were built as well as empathy, personal connections, communication, and connecting learning to the world.
 Becoming a global citizen “requires thinking with what you know…(and) involves curiosity, discovery, creativity, and camaraderie” (p.
 310-311).
 For my research, these practices provided to kindergarteners are applicable to all students regardless of age.